ystia/forge/org/ystia/samples/README.md

 This demo is used to demonstrate the hybrid deployments capabilities of Yorc and Alien4Cloud.

-It is a fictional scenario that allows to implies 3 different infrastructures.
+It is a fictional scenario that allows to involve 3 different infrastructures.

-Lets imagine we are working for a big company that operate a web site.
-This website generates logs on acceded web pages.
-Those logs contains, among others, a referral field that will be used to see from where visitors are coming into this web site.
+Lets imagine we are working for a big company operating a web site.
+This website generates logs on accessed web pages.
+Those logs contain, among others, a referral field that will be used to see from where visitors are coming to this web site.
 We consider that this server is hosted on premise in a private cloud.

 For convenience we want to have a world-wide accessible database that will allow our remote teams to